 A study of the concepts and structures required to implement a database system including the logical design and physical organization of the database.
 Emphasis is given to the design and development of database systems that includes understanding and applying entity-relationship models.
 Implementation of a database using SQL on a database system is included.
-Prerequisite: CSIT1010 or CSIT1040 or CSIT1100.
+Prerequisite: CSIT1100.